Dechrissen/dechrissen/README.md

 # About Me

-I have a Master's degree in Computational Linguistics from Stony Brook University (2021).
+I have a Master's degree in Computational Linguistics from Stony Brook University in 2021.
 In my free time, I like to work on [various projects](https://derekandersen.net/projects).

 ## Interests